 - Open lacing systems or no lacing whatsoever (slip-ons).

 Derby shoes aren’t necessarily considered “casual”.
-But get them in a cool tan brown with a nice brogue pattern and they’d certainly work great with chinos for a casual wedding.
+But get them in a medium shade of brown and maybe even a semi-brogue pattern and they’d work great with chinos for a casual or smart-casual wedding.

 Leather loafers are a common summer wedding favorite.
 They’re breathable, comfortable, and they ooze a smart-casual vibe.